 Camp Habiba Community combines education and work in permaculture and restoration of the natural system with a very pleasant place to stay.

 Camp Habiba Community is a beach-front resort/permaculture training centre with plenty of opportunity to relax, as well as work with the local farmers on ecosystem restoration and on strengthening regenerative agricultural techniques in the region.

 Camp Habiba aims to help local communities introduce regenerative agricultural techniques, stop erosion and further desertification, and rebuild local livelihoods based on healthy ecosystems.

 Camp Habiba Community is inviting campers to join them in the beautiful Sinai Peninsula to participate in regreening the desert!
-There are no set dates so you can arrive on any day, but a minimum stay of two weeks is required.
+There are no set dates so you can arrive on any day at almost any time of the year, but a minimum stay of two weeks is required.

 Expect to work with local farmers using permaculture techniques.
 Expect to work with local communities to restore a healthy hydrology of the region.
 Expect to be able to relax in the fine beaches of Habiba Community.
 Expect to come and learn about ecosystem restoration!